 4. Battery light

-The battery warning light is one of the most important lights on your dashboard.
-It is usually shaped like a battery and it illuminates when there is an issue with your battery or the charging system.
+The battery warning light is one of the most essential lights on your dashboard.
+It usually looks like a battery and illuminates when there’s an issue with either your battery or the charging system.

 5. Engine temperature warning light